 With consistent trade winds, Hawaii is an excellent candidate for wind power.
 We learn about the plan to responsibly harness Maui’s sustainable wind resource as an alternative to importing and burning oil for electricity.
 The plan includes commitments to protect sensitive wildlife and habitat.

 The marine life of Maui Nui faces threats from over-harvesting, stream diversion, lack of education on fishery management and rules, sea level rise, and ocean warming.
 We focus our efforts on decreasing the amount of sediment and pollutants that flow into Maui's near-shore waters from land-based pollution sources.
 We'll help with fish surveys, limu planting, and other marine conservation initiatives.

 Moving to the Garden Island of Kauai, we remove invasive plants and restore rare plant species in a variety of ecosystems.
 Every stream we clear and every plant we place in the ground contributes to the balance and preservation of this remarkably delicate paradise.

 At Kauai, known for its nalu (waves), perfect surf awaits.
-Building on the surfing skills we learned in Maui, we pick the ideal curl and time its approach, relishing the inevitable wipe out!
+Learning the way of the waves, we pick the ideal curl and time its approach, relishing the inevitable wipe out!

-We sea-kayak to the Sacred Falls down the Wailua River.
+We kayak to the Sacred Falls down the Wailua River.
 Our wanderings around the island are glorious as we explore paths with waterfalls and wildflowers bursting with life.

 We snorkel and swim in sapphire waters surrounded by lumbering turtles and colorful tropical fish, and explore Kauai's rugged Nā Pali Coast in ridged sea rafts!
 These boats offer an amazing view of sea life (think playful dolphins!), waterfalls and the coast’s 3,000-foot cliffs and pinnacles.